-- 1.14 This assessment of the RPA's claims provisions has taken into account the effects of COVID-19.
-There are two separate exercises underlying our allowance for this event: - > The greatest impact has been in the Travel cover provided by the RPA where a number of domestic and overseas trips have been cancelled.
-Due to the size and nature of these claims, DfE developed a model at the outset of the pandemic which tracks reported claims and estimates future costs.
-In order to make best use of the work that has already been undertaken in this area, GAD has carried out an independent review of the model and concluded that DfE's estimate of ultimate claims was appropriate to use within this provisioning exercise. - > The remaining elements of cover (PDBI, PL, and EL) have also been impacted by COVID-19, but to a lesser extent.
-GAD has made adjustments to the assumed frequency of claims for these elements of the RPA cover, with the size of the adjustments based on the experience which has emerged since the start of the pandemic, combined with a qualitative assessment of the impact based on the characteristics of each aspect of cover. - 1.15 The full impact of COVID-19 is highly uncertain and there may be material changes to DfE and GAD's view on the extent of the losses as further data emerges.
+- 1.16 This assessment of the claims provisions has taken into account the effects of COVID-19 on the Travel cover provided by the RPA, where a number of domestic and overseas trips have been cancelled.
+There are two separate exercises relating to the impact of COVID-19: - Costs relating to travel cancellations from the 2019/20 and 2020/21 academic years, representing the arrangements that were already in place before the pandemic reached the UK in early 2020.
+Due to the size and nature of these claims, DfE has developed its own model to track reported claims and estimate future costs.
+In order to make best use of the work that has already been undertaken in this area, GAD has carried out an independent review of the model and concluded that DfE's estimate of future claims was appropriate to use within this provisioning exercise. - The potential costs that could arise due to a loosening and subsequent tightening of COVID-19 restrictions in the 2021/22 and 2022/23 academic years.
+This represents the risk of new travel bookings being made as COVID-19 restrictions begin to ease, and which are at risk of cancellation if restrictions are then reintroduced. - 1.17 At the time of this review, schools in the UK had recently re-opened for the summer term having experienced a range of restrictions during early 2021.

+1.18 The full impact of COVID-19 is highly uncertain and there may be material changes to DfE and GAD's view on the extent of the losses as further data emerges.

-1.16 The chart below shows the expectation of ultimate claims for the 2014/15 academic year, as at 31 March 2020 and as at 31 August 2019 which is the date of our previous review.
+1.19 The chart below shows the expectation of ultimate claims for the 2014/15 academic year, as at 31 March 2021 and as at 31 August 2020 which is the date of our previous review.
 The 2014/15 academic year covers the 12-month period from 1 September 2014 to 31 August 2015.